markingham77/dqt/README.md

   'wgts_sum_to_one_within_epsilon': 'Passed'}}
 </pre>

-As we can see the last test had many records which failed as they're not from css.
+As we can see the thrid test had many records which failed as they're not from css.
 You can also see that tests which return a boolean do not have record level detail attached in the test result.